 Cookie is both house & crate trained.
 She is being treated for a chronic ear infection and will have her teeth cleaned before adoption.
 She will probably need a few extractions.
 She does have dry skin which is being treated with bathing, diet, and medication but her coat is soft.
 She loves attention and being petted.
 She is not as active as younger dogs but is living a good life in her golden years.
 Can you help her out with a loving home for the rest of her life?

-Cookie is micro-chipped spayed and up-to-date on her shots.
+Cookie is micro-chipped, spayed and up-to-date on her shots.
 If you would like to adopt Cookie please fill out an online adoption application.
-Cookie’s adoption fee is $150.00
+Cookie has a sponsor and her adoption-fee has been donated.

 Hi there!
 My name is Jett and I’m about 6 years young.
 I’m a little bit taller than other cockers (so you may want to keep things of the edge of the counter) and I also have a full tail that loves to wag.
 I came to Rocky Mountain Cocker Rescue from a hoarding situation in Oklahoma.
 When I arrived at my foster mom’s house I was marking a bit, but she thinks it’s because there were 3 boys in the house and we all wanted to establish our territory.
 I don’t do that anymore and am a pro at the doggy door.
 I’m always the first one out in the morning.